Bass Fishing Tournaments

 - Members fish in two-person teams, with non-boat owners matched with boat owners; however, limited participation or scheduling may result in boat owners fishing together or a member fishing alone.All members must rotate and no permanent teams are allowed.
 The Tournament Director will attempt to have members fish with as many different members as practical over the course of the season, but to ensure safety for members, the Tournament Director will take into account known physical limitations when assigning tournament pairings.
 When it is necessary for a boater to fish alone, the Tournament Director will follow in random order a list of those volunteering to fish alone which will be prepared at the beginning of each season.

-- During the course of the year a member may fish in a tournament with a guest who is not a Bass Club member no more than three times, but no person who is not a member may fish in more than two tournaments, regardless of which member invited them.
+- During the course of the year a member may fish in a tournament with a guest who is not a Bass Club member no more than two times, unless the person is a family member.
+Then 3 tournaments are allowed.
 All guests must have a Bass Club member in the boat as a sponsor.

 - Participants must register on the web site, by e-mail, or by telephone with the Tournament Director or his designee by 10:00 p.m. on the Monday before each tournament.
 Members must provide alternate days on which they can fish, unless they can only fish on one day, in which case they must provide the reason to the Tournament Director on line in the “comment” area when they register.
 If no reason is provided, the Tournament Director may assign the member to a different day.
 If there are not enough boats available to permit all members who signed up to fish, members will be bumped from the tournament based on their sign-up time on the website.

-- No Bass Club member (or guest) participating in a tournament may leisure fish a lake designated for that tournament after 10 pm on the Thursday prior to the start of the tournament; nor after the tournament either on that day or following days.
+- No Bass Club member (or guest) participating in a tournament may leisure fish a lake designated for that weeks tournament.
+The restrictions are, Lake Dartmoor and Lake St. George from Thursday 10:00 PM before the tournament and smaller lakes 5 days prior to the tournament.

 No participant shall be on the water sooner than one hour prior to a tournament start time and no farther than 30 yards from the launch site.
 For lakes St George and Dartmoor this would mean not to be outside of the no fishing area as stated in rule 18.
 The exception to this would be for a participant who lives on the lake to be fished and has his boat in the water.
 He may bring his boat directly to the launch site.